funkia/hareactive/README.md

 understand.
 Especially if you're used to other libraries where all the three are represented as a single structure called "stream" or "observable".
 The key is to understand that the three types represent things that are fundamentally different.
-And that expressing expressing different things with different structures is beneficial.
+And that expressing different things with different structures is beneficial.

 You could forget about future and use a stream where you'd otherwise use a future.
 Because stream is more powerful than future.
 In the same